-The governing body supports the Headteacher in all attempts to eliminate bullying from our school.
-The governing body will not condone any bullying at all in our school, and any incidents of bullying that do occur will be taken very seriously, and dealt with appropriately.
+The School Standards Committee (SSC) supports the Headteacher in all attempts to eliminate bullying from our school.
+The SSC will not condone any bullying at all in our school, and any incidents of bullying that do occur will be taken very seriously, and dealt with appropriately.

-The governing body monitors incidents of bullying that do occur, and reviews the effectiveness of this policy regularly.
-The governors require the Headteacher to keep accurate records of all incidents of bullying, and to report to the governors on a yearly basis about the effectiveness of school anti-bullying strategies.
+The SSC monitors incidents of bullying that do occur, and reviews the effectiveness of this policy regularly.
+The governors require the Executive Headteacher to keep accurate records of all incidents of bullying, and to report to the governors on a termly basis about the effectiveness of school anti-bullying strategies.

 A parent who is dissatisfied with the way the school has dealt with a bullying incident can ask the chair of governors to look into the matter.
 The governing body responds within ten days to any request from a parent to investigate incidents of bullying.
-In all cases the governing body notifies the Headteacher, and asks him/her to conduct an investigation into the case, and to report back to a representative of the governing body.
+In all cases the governing body notifies the Executive Headteacher, and asks him/her to conduct an investigation into the case- this may be delegated to the Associate Head, and to report back to a representative of the governing body.
 The governing body then report their findings to the parent.

-4 The role of the Headteacher
+4 The role of the Executive Headteacher

-It is the responsibility of the Headteacher to implement the school anti-bullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy, and know how to identify and deal with incidents of bullying.
-The Headteacher reports to the governing body about the effectiveness of the anti-bullying policy on request.
+It is the responsibility of the Executive Headteacher to implement the school anti-bullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy, and know how to identify and deal with incidents of bullying.
+The Executive Headteacher reports to the SSC about the effectiveness of the anti-bullying policy on request.
 The anti-bullying policy will usually form part of the induction process for new staff.

-The Headteacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
-The Headteacher draws the attention of children to this fact at suitable moments.
-For example, if an incident occurs, the Headteacher may decide to use an assembly as the forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished.
+The Executive Headteacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
+The Executive Headteacher draws the attention of children to this fact at suitable moments.
+For example, if an incident occurs, the Executive Headteacher may decide to use an assembly as the forum in which to discuss with other children why this behaviour was wrong, and why a pupil is receiving a logical consequence.

-The Headteacher ensures that all staff, including lunchtime staff, receive sufficient training to be equipped to identify and deal with all incidents of bullying.
+The Executive Headteacher ensures that all staff, including lunchtime staff, receive sufficient training to be equipped to identify and deal with all incidents of bullying.

-The Headteacher sets the school climate of mutual support and praise for success, so making bullying less likely.
+The Executive Headteacher sets the school climate of mutual support and praise for success, so making bullying less likely.
 When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.